-- Tell your healthcare provider if you continue to have trouble managing your blood sugar.
-He may change the type, amount, or timing of your diabetes medicine or insulin.
+- Tell your diabetes care team provider if you continue to have trouble managing your blood sugar level.
+He or she may change the type, amount, or timing of your diabetes medicine or insulin.
 If you do not take diabetes medicine or insulin, you may need to start.

 How do I prevent diabetic hyperglycemia?

 - Check your blood sugar levels regularly.
-Ask your healthcare provider how often to check your blood sugar and what your levels should be.
+Ask your diabetes care team provider how often to check your blood sugar and what your levels should be.

 - Follow your meal plan.
 Your blood sugar can go up if you eat a large meal or you eat more carbohydrates than recommended.
 Work with a dietitian to develop a meal plan that is right for you.

-- Check your ketones before exercise if your blood sugar level is above 240 mg/dl.
-Do not exercise if you have ketones in your urine, because your blood sugar level may rise even more.
-Ask your healthcare provider how to lower your blood sugar when you have ketones.
+- Check your ketones before exercise if your blood sugar level is above 240 mg/dL.
+Do not exercise if you have ketones in your urine because your blood sugar level may rise even more.
+Ask your provider how to lower your blood sugar when you have ketones.